Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 If you suspect your dog has a hot spot, take him to the vet who can prescribe medication to stop its growth.
 Hot spots normally go away after treatment (although another one in another location may occur later on).

 These are just a few common dog health problems.
 Always consult with your vet if you believe your dog may be ill.
-Also read the article, Old Dog Health Problems for some of the common health issues our senior canine friends may experience.
+Early intervention can make a big difference in your pet's well-being.